What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Copper Chimney Pot

 Copper chimney pots are durable because they do not rust.
 That’s why these pots come with a lifetime warranty.
-These pots are also lightweight and have an aesthetically pleasing look.
+These toppers are also lightweight and have an aesthetically pleasing appearance.

-The best part is that these pots do not require any maintenance and are easier to install than clay pots.
+The best part is that these pots do not require any maintenance.
+They are easier to install than clay pots.

 Metal Chimney Pot